mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

    * - hashes.typeName
      - string
-     - The hashing algorithm used to compute the hash value.
+     - Hashing algorithm used to compute the hash value.
 If present, this value is ``SHA1``.

    * - hashes.fileName
      - string
-     - The name of the file that has been hashed.
+     - Name of the snapshot file that has been hashed.

    * - hashes.hash
      - string
-     - The hash of the file.
+     - Hash of the snapshot file.

    * - hostId
      - string
-     - ID of the :term:`config server` to which this restore job belongs.
+     - Unique identifier of the :term:`config server` to which this restore job belongs.

        Only present for a restore of a mirrored :term:`config server` (:abbr:`SCCC (Sync Cluster Connection Configuration)`).